-Brattleboro Senior Meals Menu October 15 to October 19
+Brattleboro Senior Meals Menu April 15 to April 19

 The Brattleboro VFW located at 40 Black Mountain Road is open to the public for lunch.
 Lunch is served Mon-Fri from 11:30 – 1:30.
 Specials listed below are only $6 a plate.
 Hand made burger, fries, sweet potato fries, wings, onion rings, soups and sandwiches are also available.
 Take outs available by calling 257-0438

 The Brattleboro Selectboard will review and reject bids for the skatepark at their next regular meeting.
 They all came in over the amount available in the budget for the project, so plans will need to be adjusted.

 There will be quite a few Heifer permits, a public hearing on Water & Sewer rates, adoption of the Local Emergency Operations Plan, a report from the Windham Regional Commission, and adoption of a new whistleblower protection policy.
 You can, as always, bring up other items not on the agenda during public participation.